Higher Education Student Funding Act (HESFA)

 During the 2018 legislative session, the General Assembly passed SBs 807 & 577, which modified the parameters set forth in HESFA.
 The new parameters allow public institutions of higher education to increase tuition and required fees for Missouri resident undergraduate students by consumer price index plus an amount (no greater than 5%) that would produce an increase in net tuition revenue no greater than the dollar amount by which state operating support was reduced in the prior fiscal year.

-MDHEWD staff developed a draft internal model for how the new HESFA parameters will be calculated beginning with the 2019-2020 academic year, which can be viewed here.
-Furthermore, MDHEWD staff drafted a proposed rule based on the current CBHE HESFA policy, which can be viewed here.
+MDHEWD staff developed a draft internal model for how the new HESFA parameters will be calculated beginning with the 2019-2020 academic year.
+Furthermore, MDHEWD staff drafted a proposed rule based on the current CBHE HESFA policy.